json-schema-org/json-schema-spec/json-schema-output.md

 The value for this property MUST be an object where the keys are the names of keywords and the values are the annotations produced by the associated keyword.

-Each keyword defines its own annotation data type (e.g. `properties` produces a list of keywords, whereas `title` produces a string).
+Each keyword defines its own annotation data type (e.g. `properties` produces a list of object keys, whereas `title` produces a string).

 The JSON key for this information is `annotations`.